Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

 ### Configure SLS

-Configuration for the default route of a BICAN-enabled system is contained in the System Layout Service (SLS) `BICAN` data structure in the `SystemDefaultRoute` attribute value.
-This structure was created and it's value set during [Prerequsites Stage 0.2](../../upgrade/1.2/../../../upgrade/1.2/Stage_0_Prerequisites.md#stage-02---update-sls) and can be either `CAN` or `CHN`.
+Configuration for the default route of a `BICAN` enabled system is contained in the System Layout Service (SLS) `BICAN` data structure in the `SystemDefaultRoute` attribute value.
+This structure was created and it's value set during] [Prerequisites Stage 0.2](../../upgrade/1.2/../../../upgrade/1.2/Stage_0_Prerequisites.md#stage-02---update-sls) and can be either `CAN` or `CHN`.

 For CSM 1.2 the recommended value for the `BICAN` `SystemDefaultRoute` is `CAN`.
 This allows continued use of UAN, UAI and API resources over the `CAN` and allows a fully supported transition to `CHN` in a later CSM release.
 To update SLS with `CAN` as the `SystemDefaultRoute`:

 ```bash
 /usr/share/doc/csm/scripts/operations/bifurcated_can/bican_route.py --route CAN
 Setting SystemDefaultRoute to CAN
 ```

 **Preview:** High Speed Network access by users to UAN, UAI and API resources is the `CHN` option.
 This is available during the CSM 1.2 release for those who wish to forge ahead of release-supported features.
 To set and use the `CHN` in SLS update the `SystemDefaultRoute` with:

 ```bash
 ncn# /usr/share/doc/csm/scripts/operations/bifurcated_can/bican_route.py --route CHN